lmachadopolettivalle/lmachadopolettivalle.github.io/index.md

 Machine learning models become even more impressive if they are _interpretable_, specially if their parameters can provide intuition into complex systems.
 In this publication, I applied _SHAPley_ values to a _XGBoost_ regression model, to predict the 3D shapes of gas clouds based on their dark matter host properties.

 The connection between gas and dark matter is a complicated but powerful metric in our understanding of the Universe, and this work helps us develop faster and more accurate simulations of this connection.

 ---

-## Full-Stack Software Engineering: Experience and Software Stack

-During my time at Bloomberg L.P., I worked as a full-stack engineer in the Internal Applications team.
-I used Javascript in the frontend (with a UI tool developed in house), and Python, C++ and Javascript in the backend, and SQL relational databases.

-I also attended the Bloomberg Machine Learning course, available [here](https://bloomberg.github.io/foml/#home).

----